Jacob-Friesen/obscurejs/README.md

 * [assignTo.js](http://obscurejavascript.tumblr.com/post/146858921210/assignto-in-javascript): A function to drastically reduce syntax for asynchronous object property updates.
 * [at.js](http://obscurejavascript.tumblr.com/post/145114905723/easily-reading-deep-objects-in-javascript): A function to reduce the time to get values from potentially empty deep objects.
 * [attempt.js](http://obscurejavascript.tumblr.com/post/147906605359/attempt-in-javascript): A function to simplify try and catch.
 See the corresponding blog post for why this is useful.
+* [bitwise.js](#) A simple example of when bitwise operations can lead to large performance advantages.
 * [callLater.js](http://obscurejavascript.tumblr.com/post/140584717376/calllater-in-javascript): A function to store functions to be called later.
 * [callbackWith.js](http://obscurejavascript.tumblr.com/post/145817349940/simplifying-asynchonous-unit-tests-in-javascript): A way to simplify unit tests by making a function that provides a quick way to mock out functions that call calbacks.
 Also includes an argsAtSync utility.
 * [compose.js](http://obscurejavascript.tumblr.com/post/140984777408/compose-in-javascript): A function used to simplify sequences of functions.